 Our courses are held on Saturdays during March/April and July/August each year at the Riverford Organic Vegetables site, Sacrewell, Thornhaugh, Peterborough less than a mile from the A1/A47 junction close to Peterborough.

-Registration is now closed for our Spring Course 2019 which will run on successive Saturday afternoons beginning 2nd March.
-Unsuccessful applicants may be interested in a Summer Course which will run on Saturdays during August.
+Our Spring Course 2021 has now ended.
+Unsuccessful applicants may be interested in a Summer Course which we hope will run on Saturdays during August.

 Each week a different aspect of bees and beekeeping is explained and practical activities help reinforce the topics discussed.
 Each session is tutored by an experienced beekeeper.